MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/gateway-allocation.md

 15*3/5 = 9 Gbps

 The throughput ratio varies depending on the total capacity of the gateway.
 One thing to note is that you should set the total capacity to the TCP bandwidth available to the gateway VM.
-For example, if you have multiple VMs hosted on the gateway, you must adjust the total capacity of the gateway accordingly.
+If you have multiple VMs hosted on the gateway, you must adjust the total capacity of the gateway accordingly.

 Also, if the gateway capacity is less than the total available tunnel capacity, the total available tunnel capacity is set to the gateway capacity.
 For example, if you set the gateway capacity to 4 Gbps, the total available capacity for